Olajydo/Loan-Eligibility-and-Customer-Clustering/README.md

 ### Loan Eligibility and Customer Clustering
 Introduction:
 ### This project aims to:
-  ### 1.Predict loan eligibility for customers using a Random Forest classification model.
+  ### Predict loan eligibility for customers using both XGBoost and RandomForest classification models with GridSearch for hyperparameter tuning.
-  ### 2.Group customers into segments using K-Means clustering based on behavioral and financial attributes.
+  ### Group customers into segments using K-Means clustering based on behavioral and financial attributes..
-The models are built using provided customer data, and the project demonstrates two key components of customer analysis: loan eligibility prediction and segmentation for personalized strategies.
+The project showcases two main aspects of customer analysis: predicting loan approval and identifying customer segments TO tailor business strategies..

 ### Dataset:
 ### The dataset used for this project contains the following columns: